yasirbhutta/yasirbhutta.github.io/python/posts/mutable-default-arguments.md

+---
+layout: page
+title: **Beware of Mutable Default Arguments in Python – A Common Mistake Explained!**
+description: One common mistake in Python is using a mutable default argument like a list (`[]`).
+When a mutable object is used as a default parameter, it persists...
+keywords: apple, cart, banana, call, data
+---
 # **Beware of Mutable Default Arguments in Python – A Common Mistake Explained!**

 ## Understanding Mutable Default Arguments in Python